RelationNet2: Deep Comparison Columns for Few-Shot Learning: Experiments

-\keypoint{Settings} We evaluate both \textit{5-way-1-shot} and \textit{5-way-5-shot}.
-In both settings, each episode contains 5 query images for each of the $C$ sampled classes.
-Thus, there are 5*5+1*5=30 images per training episode/mini-batch for 5-way-1-shot experiments, and 5*5+5*5=50 images for 5-way-5-shot experiments.
-In terms of 5-way-5-shot learning, recall that we calculate the class-wise average feature across the support set.
-Thus we always get 5*5*5*1=75 feature pairs as input for the relation module.
+\keypoint{Settings} We evaluate both \textit{5-way-1-shot} and \textit{5-way-5-shot}, where each episode contains 5 query images for each sampled class.
+There are 5*5+1*5=30 images per training episode/mini-batch for 5-way-1-shot experiments, and 5*5+5*5=50 images for 5-way-5-shot experiments.
+When it comes to 5-shot, we calculate the class-wise average feature across the support set.
+Thus we get 5*5*5*1=125 feature pairs as input for the relation module.
 For embedding and relation module training, optimization uses SGD with momentum 0.9.
 The initial learning rate is 0.1, decreased by a factor of 5 every 60 epochs, and the training epoch is 200.
-All models are trained from scratch, using the robust RELU weight initialisation \cite{he2015delving}.
-For testing, we resize shorter image edges to 256, and evaluate on 224*224 central pixels cropped from each image.
+All models are trained from scratch, using the robust RELU weight initialization \cite{he2015delving}.
+We follow \cite{chen2019closerfewshot} in using 224$\times$224 pixels crops for evaluation on ResNet and SENet, and \cite{ravi2017optimization} in using 84$\times$84 images for the smaller Conv-4 backbone.

-\keypoint{Results} Following the settings of \cite{snell2017prototypical}, when evaluating testing performance, we batch 15 query images per class in a testing episode and the accuracy is calculated by averaging over 600 randomly generated testing tasks (for both both 1-shot and 5-shot scenarios).
-From Tab.~\ref{tab:mini}, we can see that \modelnameshort{} achieves the new state-of-the-art performance on the 5-way-1-shot and 5-shot tasks with comfortable margins.
-Specifically, the accuracy of testing on 5-way \miniIN{} reaches 62.88\% and 75.84\% for 1-shot and 5-shot respectively.
-This improves by 3.3\% and 2.1\% respectively on prior state of the art method PPA \cite{qiao2017few}.
-Note that Tab.~\ref{tab:mini} divides competitors into those that use relatively shallow image embeddings (top) with those that use state-of-the-art deep architectures (bottom).